esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Marcy recommends the following tools & processes:
 - Render in a web browser 🌐
 - Test controls with the keyboard ⌨️
-- Use accessibility browser extensions
+- Use accessibility browser extensions 🔌
+- Check color contrast (for example with CCA)
+	- using (if you are on Windows) Windows High Contrast Mode can also highlight improvements
+- Zoom in and out

 ## Useful resources
 TODO: Add more  useful links.